edanuff/vertx-mod-eventbus-registry/README.md

 # EventBus Registry

-This module keeps track of registered event bus addresses and provides a facilitiy for checking to see if a specific address has been registered as well as query all the registered addresses and getting the results.
+This module keeps track of registered event bus addresses and provides a facility for checking to see if a specific address has been registered as well as query all the registered addresses and getting the results.
 It also can also expire addresses after a certain amount of time.

 The latest version of this module can be found in the [edanuff/vertx-mod-eventbus-registry](https://github.com/edanuff/vertx-mod-eventbus-registry).